Table Of Contents

 The simple answer is yes.
 A physician may be sued for pain and suffering and other damages.
 Such a lawsuit typically arises in a medical negligence case, also known as a medical malpractice action, discussed below.

-Other elements of damages include:
+Other damages you might pursue include:

 - Lost past and future earnings if the patient was employed prior to the malpractice

 - Compensation for the patient’s out-of-pocket expenses for medical, hospital, medication, and related treatment not otherwise paid or recompensed by the patient’s health insurance.

 - If the patient was married at the time of the malpractice, the spouse has a claim for loss of spousal services that may be asserted in the action, including conjugal rights.

 - Diminished earning capacity for disabilities that affect the patient's ability to work.

 Patients pursue these damages in the same medical malpractice cases through which they pursue pain and suffering damages.

 A doctor, dentist, or any other healthcare provider is liable for pain and suffering when they commit medical negligence.
 These professional lapses happen when medical professionals fail to meet the professional standard of medical care.
 This usually means the provider has committed negligence by failing to provide reasonable care under the circumstances and, as a result, causing the patient's injuries.